141 Meditation Benefits FAQ Testimonials Order Now Contact Health & Body Brain Power Mind Power Happiness Mental Health Login

 Most of us will do anything to keep the mind monkeys appeased.
 These days, the easiest solution is to simply hand them our smartphone.

-Whether it's apps, social media, news, or games, our always connected devices offer a never-ending supply of amusement.
+Whether it's apps, social media, news, or games, our always connected devices offer a never-ending supply of amusement for the whopping 3 hours 46 minutes of screen time per day that we average on them (!).

 "I'm Bored": The Default Mode Network (DMN) & The Posterior Cingulate Cortex (PCC)

-How harnessing the power of the default mode network can fix phone obsession
+How harnessing the power of the default mode network can reduce screen time

 As the brain region directly linked to our "I'm bored let's play with my phone" Default Mode Network (DMN), strengthening this chunk of our noggin is the secret to making our mind monkeys docile, gentle, and submissive.